-Available on the album ‘Ghosts of Christmas Past (Remake)’ (V/A) via Les Disques du Crépuscule
+Available on the album ‘Ghost Of Christmas Past Remake)’ (V/A) via Les Disques du Crépuscule

 HANNAH PEEL Find Peace (2014)

-Available as a download and 7 inch single via Snowflakes Christmas Singles Club
+Available on the download and 7 inch single ‘Find Peace’ via Snowflakes Christmas Singles Club

 PET SHOP BOYS It Doesn’t Often Snow At Christmas (2009)